 APS-C cameras can of course use lenses outside of their own system, but you are much more limited with your choice.

-Micro Four Thirds vs APS C: Pros & Cons
+Micro Four Thirds vs AP-C: Pros & Cons

 So after covering all of the main differences between micro four thirds vs APS-C cameras, what are the overall pros and cons of each, and in what situation would you want either?